• Home

 1. Participants:

-All divisions will be open to any paddler over the age of 17 who make a declaration (guardians sign for those under the age of 18) attesting to their swimming and paddling ability.
+Each entrant, regardless of whether paddling singles, doubles or in a team boat, must have an individual entry.
+All divisions will be open to any paddler over the age of 16 who make a declaration (guardians sign for those under the age of 18) attesting to their swimming and paddling ability.

 It is a condition of entry that entrants be able to swim 400 metres without rest and can remount their craft after capsize.
 Paddlers must also have previously paddled 18 kilometres in the ocean or bay.